pearfalse/bitterlemon/README.md

 ### Implementation details

 The reference encoder first converts the input bit stream to a series of runs, each 1 to 64 bits in length.
 There is then a second pass that replaces some of these runs with frames, where it would take fewer bytes to do so.

-There is a very specific combination of input bits that make the encoder output one more byte than the theoretical best case.
-When a frame that isn't a multiple of 8 is followed by a run of the opposite value, whose original length is greater than 64 + the number of frame padding bits, the runs are output on their original alignment.
-So

-	01010101 01010101 01010101 0 [1 × 71]

-will get encoded as

-	19 55 55 00 f9 c7    ← 25-bit frame, 64-bit set run, 7-bit set run

-instead of the optimal form

-	20 55 55 7f c0    ← 32-bit frame (incl. the first 7 of the 71 × 1s), 64-bit set run

-This is a known issue and will be fixed if it turns out to be a more common case than it looks.
-It's harder than it might seem to realign runs this way, and would add a lot of complexity to the encoder, all to save one byte.
+This may not give the theoretical maximum compression in all cases, but provides near-maximal efficiency for most cases without vastly increasing the complexity of the encoder.
+If there is a need to encode a specific subset of data a certain way, you can encode segments separately and concatenate their Bitterlemon byte streams together.